backpack: Mount Adams – Killen Creek + High Camp & Foggy Flat

-On this four day trip at Mount Adams, we camped at Killen Creek and hiked to High Camp and Foggy Flat.
+On this four day trip at Mount Adams, we camped at Killen Creek, explored the spectacular scenery at High Camp, and hiked to Foggy Flat.

 - best months: mid-July to September